shotgunsoftware/tk-core/tests/README.md

 ShotgunTestBase
 ---------------
-This is a lighter version of the TankTestBase, which only sets up a Shotgun connection and does not write anything to disk.
+This is a lighter version of the TankTestBase, which only mocks a Shotgun connection and does not write anything to disk.
 If you are testing parts of the API that doesn't need to write to disk, this is a faster option.

 ### A partial list of features
 Among other features, this module includes: